Get a free quote 877-850-1231

 Inspect Belt Drive

 If your motorcycle uses a belt drive, inspect it closely for signs of wear or damage before storage.
 Cold weather can cause the belt to become brittle, so make sure it’s properly lubricated and free of cracks or fraying.
-Tighten or adjust the tension as necessary to prevent any issues during storage.
+Also, you need to tighten or adjust the tension as necessary to prevent any issues during storage.

 Additionally, you may want to cover the drive to protect it from dust and moisture.
 A well-maintained belt drive ensures smooth power transmission when your bike is back in action.